Jracon/genixis/README.md

 ## How to Use
 ### NixOS
-First, run `nixos-generate-config` to generate the initial `/etc/nixos/(hardware-)configuration.nix`.
+First, run `nixos-generate-config --no-filesystems` to generate the initial `/etc/nixos/(hardware-)configuration.nix`.

 Next, run `nix-channel --update` to update the nixpkgs "channel" (see https://nixos.wiki/wiki/Nix_channels).